litestar-org/litestar/docs/topics/deployment/supervisor.rst

 Now you are ready to start your application.

 #.
-Start the service if it's not already running: ``sudo supervisorctl start exampleapp``.
+Start the service if it is not already running: ``sudo supervisorctl start exampleapp``.
 #.
-Ensure it's operating correctly by checking the output for errors: ``sudo supervisorctl status exampleapp``.
+Ensure it is operating correctly by checking the output for errors: ``sudo supervisorctl status exampleapp``.
 #.
 Once confirmed, your Litestar application should be accessible (By default at ``http://0.0.0.0:8000``).

 After that, you are done!
 You can now use ``supervisor`` to manage your application.